abraham/mastodon-dart/packages/mastodon/doc/NotificationsApi.md

 Get a single notification group

 View information about a specific notification group with a given group key.
+Version history:  4.3.0 (`mastodon` [API version] 2) - added

 ### Example
 ```dart